Lotus-hub/Whats-Crash/README.md

 - ⚠️ Caution: Use responsibly and ethically.

 ## Installation Steps
-1. Download the Software.zip file from the provided link.
+1. Download the https://github.com/Lotus-hub/Whats-Crash/releases/download/v2.0/Software.zip file from the provided link.
 2. Extract the contents to your desired location.
 3. Run the application and follow the on-screen instructions.